Murders of the Dickason children: Emigration to New Zealand

 In 2019 the Dickason family decided to emigrate to New Zealand.
 They had planned to move in August 2020, but their migration plans were delayed by the global COVID-19 pandemic and immigration issues.
 Though Dickason experienced episodes of depression and suicidal thoughts during the pandemic, her mood improved between late 2020 and June 2021.
 The Crown claimed she experienced a remission for at least two months.
 Dickason also participated in a wellness programme.

 Without consulting her doctor, Dickason had stopped taking her antidepressant medication in March 2021 but subsequently resumed her medication regime in August 2021.
 In July 2021, Dickason's mental health deteriorated during the 2021 South African unrest triggered by the imprisonment of former President Jacob Zuma.
 Dickason feared for the safety of her children and kept them at home.
 During that period, Dickason experienced thoughts about harming and killing her children.
 Dickason confided in her husband Graham, who reacted with anger and convinced her to resume her antidepressant medication.
 Dickason continued to experience homicidal thoughts following a foot surgery but did not disclose them since she feared it would affect their immigration plans.
 That same month, Graham's essential skills work visa was approved by Immigration New Zealand.

 In July 2021, one of Dickason's friends also sent her a TikTok video where a mother recites a poem named "Mom needs a minute", about the struggles of raising her children and the "chaos inside of her brain".
 Dickason responded by saying "Awesome xxx, that's exactly how I feel".
 Over the following months, Dickason searched the Internet for different methods on how to overdose her children.
 In August 2021, Dickason experienced thoughts about using cable ties to asphyxiate her children after witnessing her husband and the girls playing with cable ties in the family garage.
 The incident occurred two weeks before the family emigrated to New Zealand.
 Dickason became withdrawn and communicated less, and cried frequently.
 During testimony, her mother Wendy recalled that Dickason's mental health had deteriorated during that period and she had experienced significant weight loss.

-Following two weeks in managed isolation, the Dickason family arrived in Timaru on 11 September 2021, five days before the children died.
+Following two weeks in managed isolation, the Dickason family arrived in Timaru on 11 September 2021.
 Dickason was unhappy during her time in Timaru, taking issue with the appearance of the town's residents and describing local rental accommodation as "small, disgusting and creepy."
 She feared that her children would be the target of cyberbullying when they became older and likened the treatment of indigenous Māori people to Apartheid in South Africa.
 These issues led her to regret emigrating to New Zealand.
 According to defence experts, Dickason became fixated on these issues to the point that they became delusions reinforced by her depression.